/dev/posts/

 Authorization code (code) AS → client → AS opaque

-Access Token (access_token) AS → client → RS opaque (may be a JWT, at+jwt)
+Access Token (access_token) AS → client → RS opaque to clients (may be a JWT, at+jwt)

 Refresh token (refresh_token) AS → client → AS opaque (sometimes a JWT)